btwq97/ee4002d_onsight/README.md

     2e: under protobuf->protoc->artifact, change it to "com.google.protobuf:protoc:3.17.3" Only the numbers need to be changed to 3.17.3
     2f: under dependencies, make the same changes "com.google.protobuf:protoc:3.17.3"

+Bluetooth points to take note of:
+1) iOS uses UUID and Android uses MACaddress.
+For security reasons, they are always randomised.
+2) For Android:
+    2a: the  is randomised unless it is labelled explicitly on the sending side to be shared
+    2b: Whatever changes that are made are only for the local device
+3) For iOS
+    3a: the UUIDs are rand